Frederica Planta

 Frederica Planta or Friderica Planta (10 November 1750 – 2 February 1778) was governess and English teacher for the children of George III and Queen Charlotte of Great Britain.
 She was the daughter of pastor Andreas Planta, assistant librarian at the British Museum, and the sister of librarian Joseph Planta.
-After her unexpected early death, she was succeeded as teacher of the royal children by her sister Margaret Planta, called Peggy.
+After her unexpected death, she was succeeded as teacher of the royal children by her sister Margaret Planta.

 Early life and family

 Planta was born on 10 November 1750, while her father Andreas Planta (1717–1773), originally a Swiss reformed pastor, worked at the Ansbach court of Charles William Frederick, Margrave of Brandenburg-Ansbach and likely also taught mathematics at the Gymnasium Carolinum.
 Her mother was Margarete Scartazzini de Bolgiani from Bondo.
 Planta's first name Frederica, atypical for her mother's Val Bregaglia region of origin and more typical of Brandenburg, may have been chosen in honour of her father's employer and family.
 She had several sisters and one brother, Joseph Planta (1744–1827), later principal librarian of the British Museum.
 In 1752, her father moved to London to become pastor of the German Reformed congregation at the Savoy Chapel in London where he became assistant librarian at the British Museum in 1758.
 After 1761, he taught Italian to Queen Charlotte.